midas-network/rsv-scenario-modeling-hub/auxiliary-data/rounds/round3.md

 [meta-analysis](https://www.cdc.gov/acip/downloads/slides-2025-04-15-16/04-Ortega-Sanchez-Adult-RSV-508.pdf) and
 [real-world data from the 2023-24 and 2024-25 seasons in the US](https://jamanetwork.com/journals/jama/article-abstract/2838490).
 The VE in the second and third years is reduced due to waning, with the level of reduction depending on scenario.
-VE is reduced by 10% each year in optimistic scenarios A, C, with VE assumed to be 75\*.9=68% in year 2 and 75\*.9\*.9=61%.
-In pessimistic scenarios B and D, VE is halved each year, so that VE = 75\*.5=38% in the second year and 75\*.5\*.5=19% in the first year.
+VE is reduced by 10% each year in optimistic scenarios A, C, with VE assumed to be  75% the first year, 75\*.9=68% in the second year and 75\*.9\*.9=61% in the third year.
+In pessimistic scenarios B and D, VE is halved each year, so that VE = 75% the first year,  75\*.5=38% in the second year and 75\*.5\*.5=19% in the third year.
 The pessimistic assumption of 50% reduction by the second year is based on the lower bound of VE estimates from a RCT assessing VE in the second season after vaccine receipt, see [Ison at al.](https://pubmed.ncbi.nlm.nih.gov/38253338/)